 A computer is an electronic machine, which is instructed to perform certain logical or arithmetic operations automatically through computer software.
 Modern computers are able to execute a very wide array of operations, known as applications.
 These applications enable modern computers to do an almost infinite number of tasks.
 Applications also allow users to create virtual computers that run inside a complex network of computers.
 Applications and computer software help in managing files and information, storing them, retrieving them from a computer system, and the use of tcp/ip allows for the transmission of accurate and correct data between devices.
 The storage of data and information has become much easier over the years because of the invention of the computer.

 Computer hardware is usually sold as part of a computer system package.
 Common computer hardware includes motherboards, processors, printed circuit boards (PCBs), hard drives, memory cards, keyboards, optical drives, video input devices such as monitors, input devices such as scanners, output devices such as printers and monitors, and additional software.
 In a typical computer system, all of the components are permanently installed in a standard computer case.
 Computer hardware is typically divided into electronic circuits (ECs) and components.
 Components are embedded in larger circuit boards called modules.
-Modules are generally made of one of four types of electronic materials: silicon, pium, copper, or plastic.
+This is a very intricate element to computers, so tape and reel services are useful when it comes to safely delivering components to use in computer hardware.
+Companies like Pro-Ex are certified (click here to see their ISO certified certificate) to deliver these services to those working with components and other elements of hardware.
+This service and many more Modules are generally made of one of four types of electronic materials: silicon, pium, copper, or plastic.

 The most basic computer hardware comprises a processing unit (CPU).
 The CPU is the central processing unit of a computer system which controls all other internal mechanisms.
 All other internal mechanisms of a computer are controlled directly by the CPU.
 A typical personal computer has a fixed memory, a random access memory (RAM), a central processing unit (CPU) that can execute instructions stored in the input devices, an application processor that executes computer programs stored in the output devices, a graphics processing unit (AGU) that outputs the computer output, and a monitor that present the computer’s current state.